 Breast Cancer on the Rise in Younger Women: What You Need to Know

 Many women, especially those in younger age groups, may think they don’t need to worry about breast cancer yet.
-They may think that breast cancer is a health concern for older women only and some may have grown up believing this notion.
+They may think that it is a health concern for older women only and some may have grown up believing this notion.
 However, recent data suggests otherwise.

-A recent report from the American Cancer Society (ACS) highlights some important trends in breast cancer, particularly concerning younger women.
-While the good news is that the overall death rates from breast cancer have dropped significantly since 1989, the news isn’t all positive, especially for women under 50.
+A recent report from the American Cancer Society (ACS) highlights some important trends in this type of cancer, particularly concerning younger women.
+While the good news is that the overall death rates from the disease have dropped significantly since 1989, the news isn’t all positive, especially for women under 50.

 Psst… Check Out Mom Shares Cancer Journey in Memoir, Nearly Departed